lisawink/UTPM/README.md

 # Urban Transport Policy Model (UTPM)
 This is the repository for the UTPM model behind the Nature Communications article:

 ## Overview
-The model can be accessed by cloning the github repository or by using the demo jupyter notebook.
+The model can be accessed by cloning the github repository and following the instructions below or by using the demo jupyter notebook.

 ## Table of contents